MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 1. Take a minute to review GitHub Copilot's response.

     GitHub Copilot should identify patterns like audit entry creation/validation/storage in AuditService, and inventory validation/updating/logging in InventoryService.
-GitHub Copilot may also identify duplicate patterns related to helper methods.
+GitHub Copilot might also identify duplicate patterns related to helper methods.

 1. Ask GitHub Copilot to perform a comprehensive duplication analysis.